Frequently Asked Questions

 What is the Maritime Link Project?

 The Maritime Link Project involves the design, engineering, construction, operations and maintenance of a new 500 megawatt transmission system between Granite Canal, Newfoundland and Labrador and Woodbine, Nova Scotia.
-A 170 kilometre subsea portion of the transmission system will run beneath the Cabot Strait between the island of Newfoundland and Nova Scotia.
-As well, a total of roughly 350 kilometres of the system will run over land, connecting the subsea cable to the individual power systems in Newfoundland and Labrador and Nova Scotia.
+A 170 kilometre subsea portion of the transmission system runs beneath the Cabot Strait between the island of Newfoundland and Nova Scotia.
+As well, a total of roughly 350 kilometres of the system runs over land, connecting the subsea cable to the individual power systems in Newfoundland and Labrador and Nova Scotia.

 Who owns the Maritime Link Project?

-The Maritime Link will be owned and operated by NSP Maritime Link Inc., a wholly-owned subsidiary of Emera Newfoundland & Labrador Holdings Inc. and an affiliate of Nova Scotia Power.
+The Maritime Link is owned and operated by NSP Maritime Link Inc., a wholly-owned subsidiary of Emera Newfoundland & Labrador Holdings Inc. and an affiliate of Nova Scotia Power.

 What is NSP Maritime Link Inc.?

 NSP Maritime Link Inc. is a wholly-owned subsidiary of Emera Newfoundland & Labrador Holdings Inc. and an affiliate of Nova Scotia Power; it is responsible for the design, engineering, construction, operation and maintenance of the Maritime Link Project for 35 years.
 It was established to become the company regulated under the Nova Scotia Utility and Review Board (UARB).
 In the fall of 2013, the Maritime Link Project received final approval from the UARB.